How we select, analyse and compare the news from dozens of countries. Every step is detailed here, plainly.

 SOURCES

-PERSPECTIVE SYNTHESIS
+PERSPECTIVE WRITING

 Each national perspective receives one of 8 framing labels that describe how the country's media frames the story: